bovle/poker_dev_env/README.md

 :warning: Make sure your bot returns a legal action :warning: if the returned action is not in legal_actions your bot will fold.

-:warning: There is a time limit of 1 second for your bot to return :warning: if you bot takes longer, you bot will fold.
+:warning: There is a time limit of 1 second for your bot to return :warning: if your bot takes longer, your bot will fold.

 ## Details